Images: © European Union ECHO Mallika Panorat, Flickr (left) & Ashim Shrestha, 2019 (right)

 There is a shortage of innovative, timely, relevant evidence that demonstrates how we can develop stronger, more resilient health systems – especially evidence generated in partnership with key stakeholders.

 ReBUILD for Resilience seeks to meet that need.
-The consortium will provide high-quality, practical, multidisciplinary, operationally-relevant and scalable health system research, which can be utilised by policymakers and other stakeholders to improve the health and lives of many millions of people.
+The consortium is providing high-quality, practical, multidisciplinary, operationally-relevant and scalable health system research, which can be utilised by policymakers and other stakeholders to improve the health and lives of many millions of people.

 Within this central focus are a number of key research questions which are explored in the research section.
 Here we also discuss our theory of change and resilience framework.